Payload Transforms

 Transform model

-Hooksbase supports one saved transform per webhook:
+Hooksbase supports one classic saved transform per webhook:

 jsonpathwith anexpressionhandlebarswith a JSON-renderingtemplate